On the business of Design: Design is a job

 The biggest myth ever perpetuated in the design field is that good design sells itself.

-Not only gives this the designer the ability to differentiate from the competition, it also helps build a good relationship with the client.
-Giving him the opportunity for feedback.
+This not only allows the designer to differentiate from the competition, but it also helps build a good relationship with the client by giving him the opportunity for feedback.

 Being able to present your own work is a core design skill.
 It helps build rapport with the client.
 It puts the person directly responsible for the work in front of them.
 It shows them that you’re presenting that work with confidence.
 And it gives them an opportunity to ask questions directly of the person who did the work.

 With this feedback, discuss improvements with your client.
-But don not let them change the core of the product your have designed for them.
+But do not let them change the core of the product you have designed for them.
 Negotiate.

 Your first job is to separate the actionable feedback from the non-actionable feedback.
 Sometimes clients just like to document their thought process.
 Your job is to sift through and find the actionable from the non-actionable.

-And smartly negotiate about the changes a customer wants.
+And smartly negotiate the changes a customer wants.

 “I once argued with a client for an hour over an issue I didn’t care about (eventually letting him win!), because I really cared about the next issue coming up.
 At that point, he was so tired out and savoring his victory

-About the jobs you choose and the way you design, Monteiro is also idealistic.
-Your work should improve the world.
-Serve to create a better world.
-Leave something lasting behind.
-Ignite change.
+Monteiro is also idealistic about the jobs you choose and the way you design.
+Your work should improve the world, serve to create a better world, leave something lasting behind, ignite change.
 He refers to Victor Papanek’s seminal work.

 Victor Papanek’s Design for the Real World, which I will bluntly summarize like so: you are responsible for the work you put into the world.